geekbass/dcos-agent-centos7-ami/README.md

 - ansible-local - This runs the playbook and installs the roles above.
 - shell command - Cleans up Ansible Directory and removes the Ansible package.

 1) Make adjustments to the ansible/group_vars/all file to meet your needs.
 You can also remove any of the roles if you do not wish to use the component.
-You may also add roles by adding the role folder unders roles and adding the name of the role under 'roles' in the ansible/aws-packer file (Playbook file).
-You can also make adjustments to any of the templates directory for each role.
+You may also add roles by adding the role folder under roles directory and adding the name of the role under 'roles' in the ansible/aws-packer.yml file (Playbook file).
+You can also make adjustments to any of the template directory for each role.

-2) Export your variables for your AMI, VPC, Subnet, Region and AZ and validate the json
+2) Export your variables for your AMI, VPC, Subnet, Region and AZ and validate the json.
 ``` sh
 packer validate \
     -var ami=ami-centos7 \